One Income vs Two Income

 Can a family afford to move on one income?+

 It depends on the target city, income level, and housing costs.
-The calculator shows a Safe, Tight, or Stretch verdict based on housing burden and monthly leftover cash — and how much a second income changes the picture.
+The calculator shows a Safe, Tight, or Stretch verdict based on housing burden and monthly leftover cash — so you get a clear answer, not a guess.

 How much second income do we need to make this move work?+